 “Survival Guide to the Dutch” made such a fun video on the topic:

-Followed by complaints about the Dutch Railways (although we do have one of the best transit systems in the world, we love to complain about the trains).
+Followed by complaints about the Dutch Railways (although we do have one of the best transit systems in the world, we love to complain about it).

 The third topic would be the weekend.
 It’s a safe bet to ask about someone’s weekend to get them started.
 It’s a great way to keep a conversation going too.